tirejs/tire/docs/tire.md

 ### Older browsers

-Fixes for older browsers increase the file size and we don't want that.
-So if you like a library to support Internet Explorer 6 or 7, Tire isn't for you.
+Tire doesn't support Internet Explorer 6 or 7 as it would increase the file size.

 ## Why don't you have this method?

-It would increase the file size if we added all features libraries like jQuery or Prototype have.
-That's the bigget reason we don't support all methods.
+We don't want to create a jQuery or Prototype clone.
+Nor do we want a big file size.
+Those are the biggest reasons we don't support all methods.

-If you think that Tire need this method please create an [issue](http://github.com/frozzare/tire/issues) and tell us why!
+If you think that Tire need a certain method please create an [issue](http://github.com/frozzare/tire/issues) and tell us why!

 ## Core